jadick/jadick.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a MASc student at the [University of Toronto](https://www.ece.utoronto.ca/) working on parameter-efficient fine-tuning and neural compression.
+I am a MASc student at the [University of Toronto](https://www.ece.utoronto.ca/) working on AI and Information Theory.
 I'm advised by Prof. [Ashish Khisti](https://www.comm.utoronto.ca/~akhisti/).

 I hold a B.Sc. in Computer Engineering from the [Federal University of Rio Grande do Sul](http://www.ufrgs.br/english/home).
 During my undergraduate years, I worked on several research projects in academia and industry, addressing neural compression, generative modeling, computer vision, and integrated circuit design.